 6. Participate in live Question & Answer sessions

 Law Preview hosts live Question & Answer sessions over the course of the spring semester.
 The session topics include: paying for law school, crushing 1L year, and transferring to a different law school.
 Students are welcome to participate and ask questions during these sessions, even if the questions aren’t related to the session topic!

-Joining these sessions gives you access to Law Preview president, Don Macaulay, as well as guest speakers that include professors or upperclassmen and alumni who succeeded during their 1L year.
+Joining these sessions gives you access to guest speakers that include professors or upperclassmen and alumni who succeeded during their 1L year.
 Asking questions and hearing advice from those who have walked in your shoes is an effective way to help calm those 1L jitters.
 Sign up for our newsletter for session announcements.